Emperor Yingzong of Ming: Economic downturn

 In the mid-1430s, a sixty-year cold period began in the Northern Hemisphere, accompanied by sporadic floods and droughts that resulted in crop failures, leading to famines and epidemics.
 China was also struck by a series of natural disasters in the late 1430s and 1440s, with floods, droughts, epidemics, and famines occurring in succession.
 In 1448, the Yellow River breached its dams, causing the waters to flow into northern Jiangsu.
 The following year, another dam broke, diverting part of the Yellow River's flow into the Guo River and then the Huai River, eventually reaching the sea in southern Jiangsu.
 Flooding persisted into the 1450s, and the changing course of the Yellow River posed a threat to the water supply of Beijing.

 The government attempted to assist the victims by remitting taxes in large quantities, particularly during the regency of Grand Empress Dowager Zhang, who consistently showed concern for the impoverished, but despite these efforts, dissatisfaction among the population continued to grow.
 This was largely due to the compulsory work system, which placed an unbearable burden on the people in some regions.
-As a result, artisans evaded state demands and peasants abandoned their land, leading to a significant decrease in population in certain areas.
+Artisans evaded state demands and peasants abandoned their land, leading to a significant decrease in population in certain areas.
 On the other hand, bandits and vagabonds multiplied.

 The economic decline in China from the early 1440s to the mid-1460s resulted in a decrease in porcelain production, particularly for export.
 The Emperor's prohibition on the private sale of blue-and-white porcelain in 1439, intended to safeguard the governmental monopoly, set further limits on production.
-In fact, in January 1448, the ban was reinforced and extended to forbid the production of porcelain in any colors other than blue and white for private sale in Raozhou Prefecture, where Jingdezhen, known for its porcelain, is located.
+In January 1448, the ban was reinforced and extended to forbid the production of porcelain in any colors other than blue and white for private sale in Raozhou Prefecture, where Jingdezhen, known for its porcelain, is located.
 These prohibitions may have been one of the reasons for the scarcity of porcelain from the Zhengtong, Jingtai and Tianshun eras (1436–1464).

 The Three Yangs responded to the economic problems by cutting state spending.
 This was made worse by the struggles in the southwest during the 1430s and 1440s, which led to a decline in mining in the region.
-As a result, they cancelled overseas expeditions and restricted official foreign trade.
+They subsequently cancelled overseas expeditions and restricted official foreign trade.
 These austerity measures were easier for them to accept because they directly affected the economic power of the eunuchs in the imperial palace, who were competing with other groups for power.
 The eunuchs were the ones involved in maritime expeditions and had a vested interest in silver mining, which was also limited in the mid-1430s.